Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Introduction

 This paper is organized as follows.
-In the next section we derive expressions for the transverse and longitudinal components of the bunch electric field, where the defects indicated above are rectified, and find the conditions at which the bunch fields are represented by (\ref{I-1}) and (\ref{I-2}).
-Here considered bunches shaped as a cylinder with a circular and an elliptical cross section.
-In Sec.
-3 we discuss fields generated by a bunch with an arbitrary linear particle density and make a statement that in the ultra relativistic limit $\gamma \rightarrow \infty $ the electric field takes a universal form.
+In the next section, we demonstrate how, when summing up the elementary electromagnetic fields generated by charged relativistic particles, effective external beam fields are formed.
+We derive expressions for the transverse and longitudinal components of the bunch electric field, where the defects indicated above are rectified, and find the conditions at which the bunch fields are represented by Eqs. (\ref{I-1}) and (\ref{I-2}).
+Here we consider bunches shaped as a cylinder with a circular and an elliptical cross section.
+In Sect.
+3 we discuss fields generated by a bunch with an arbitrary linear particle density and make a statement that in the ultra-relativistic limit $\gamma \rightarrow \infty $ the electric field takes a universal form.

-Sections 4 and 5 are devoted to the problem of finding the exact analytic expressions for the electric and magnet fields generated by a bunch moving between infinitely wide parallel conducting plates and magnet poles.
+Sections 4 and 5 are devoted to the problem of finding exact analytic expressions for the electric and magnet fields generated by a bunch moving between infinitely wide parallel conducting plates and magnet poles.

-In Sec.
+In Sect.
 6 we discuss image forces acting on the bunch constituents and the bunch as a whole and calculate in the framework of an improved linear approximation the coherent and incoherent tune shifts for an arbitrary bunch displacement from the midplane.
-The conclusions are made in Sec.
-7. Detailed derivations of the obtained results are placed in \ref{appA} and \ref{appB}.
+In Sect 6.3, a practical example is considered as gradients of image fields in a finite-size collimator affecting the betatron frequency of the beam.
+Conclusions are drawn in Sect.
+7. Here we also compare results obtained by different authors with the use of various techniques.
+Detailed derivations of the obtained results are placed in Appendixes \ref{appA} and \ref{appB}.